 - Will not be waived or substituted

 - All coursework taken from non-US institutions (including Canada) must be submitted to an approved service for evaluation

 Not sure if your course qualifies?
-If you’d like to find out whether the courses you’ve taken or plan to take will satisfy WesternU’s DVM prerequisites you may search the prerequisite database by institution.
+If you’d like to find out whether the courses you’ve taken or plan to take will satisfy WesternU’s DMD prerequisites you may search the prerequisite database by institution.

-- If you don't see your courses listed in the database and you have a few courses in question, you may submit a prerequisite verification form.
+If you don't see your courses listed in the database, you may contact your Admissions Counselor for assistance.

 Completion of prerequisite courses as outlined

 Minimum 90 semester or 135 quarter units of undergraduate/graduate coursework

 - Must be completed by matriculation at a regionally accredited U.S. institution

 Minimum 30 hours of dental-related work experience

 - Must have a minimum of 30 hours of experience as a dental assistant, dental hygienist, dental laboratory technician and/or observing dentists.